Learning To Make More Eye Contact With People

 - Similarly, if someone is socially anxious, by not looking at someone's face they can 'remove' one stream of social stimulation and make the interaction feel less overwhelming.

-- If you're not used to it, it takes effort to consciously try and look people in the eye while also speaking to or listening to them.
+- If you're not used to it, it takes effort to consciously try to look people in the eye while also speaking to or listening to them.
 It's a bit like trying to pat your head and rub your stomach at the same time.
 By not making eye contact you can remove that source of distraction and put more focus on composing your thoughts or thinking about what the other person is saying.

 - For some people making little eye contact is simply as a bad habit they've fallen into.
 Maybe their parents and teachers never taught them to look others in the eye when they were younger.